Bluexin/SAOUI-mirror/README.md

 Planned:
  * fix bug about profile info rendering in every tab
+ * fix rendering bug with water on entity death
  * fix the bugs mentioned in forum threads
  * localization
  * flower-ish render for the crystal above an entity's head